 The two bronze equestrian figures, symbolising war and peace, frame the ensemble and on either side of the central pillar there are sculptural groups dedicated to the citizens marching towards war and the fruits of peace.
 In the rear area, the ensemble is completed with the figure of Hercules, representative of the city of Cadiz, together with other iconographic elements and inscriptions that recall the deputies and the American dimension of the representation.

-The origin of the Museum to be seen in Cadiz begins with Mendizábal’s Disentailment (law of expropriation of the clergy’s property) in 1835 and the deposit, in the city’s Academy of Fine Arts, of a series of paintings from various secularised convents.
+The origin of the museum begins with Mendizábal’s Disentailment (law of expropriation of the clergy’s property) in 1835 and the deposit, in the city’s Academy of Fine Arts, of a series of paintings from various secularised convents.

 Meanwhile, throughout the 19th century, a series of works from the flourishing Cadiz school of painting began to be collected around the Academy of Fine Arts, with the last reminiscences of neoclassicism, romanticism, genre painting and the framework of history.

-The accidental discovery in 1887 of the male Phoenician anthropoid sarcophagus (to be seen in Cádiz) in the grounds of the current Cádiz shipyard marked the starting point of the archaeological collection.
+The accidental discovery in 1887 of the male Phoenician anthropoid sarcophagus in the grounds of the current Cádiz shipyard marked the starting point of the archaeological collection.
 The Archaeology section of the museum is divided into rooms, inside which the evolution of the province of Cadiz is exhibited, from prehistoric times, through Phoenician-Punic Gadir, to the Roman Gades and Baelo Claudia.

-In this section, in addition to the suggestive Phoenician anthropoid sarcophagi, the funerary objects and Punic and Phoenician trousseaus recovered and to be seen in the city of Cádiz and in the sanctuary of Melkart – Ercole (Sancti Petri and in the Villa de Doña Blanca) as well as the original Roman remains of Cádiz, Medina Sidonia, Sancti Petri and Baelo Claudia stand out for their use.
+In this section, in addition to the suggestive Phoenician anthropoid sarcophagi, the funerary objects and Punic and Phoenician trousseaus recovered and in the sanctuary of Melkart – Ercole (Sancti Petri and in the Villa de Doña Blanca) as well as the original Roman remains of Cádiz, Medina Sidonia, Sancti Petri and Baelo Claudia stand out for their use.

-The Fine Arts section of what to see in Cádiz is also divided into rooms and involves a journey through painting from the 16th century to the present day.
+The Fine Arts section of the things to do in Cádiz is also divided into rooms and involves a journey through painting from the 16th century to the present day.
 These include 16th-century Flemish and Spanish works, works by Zurbarán for the Charterhouse of Jerez between 1637 and 1639, several paintings by Murillo and his disciples from the Baroque collection, and a painting by Joan Miró in the Contemporary Art section.
 Miró in the Contemporary Art section.

-This church to see in Cádiz has its origins in a chapel that existed in the same place, which was then called Campo de la Jara.
+This visit to the church, part of the things to do in Cadiz has its origins in a chapel that existed in the same place, which was then called Campo de la Jara.
 The current building was inaugurated in 1669, although it has undergone several alterations in later times, the largest construction being built in the 19th century.

 The main façade, which opens onto the square of the same name, is very impressive due to the presence of tall towers that frame it, and generally corresponds to the reform of 1858.
 In the centre there is an interesting Baroque façade, carved in sandstone, dating from around 1730, divided into two sections supported by Corinthian columns in the first section and twisted in the second.
 In the entrance hall there is a marble image of Saint Anthony.
 The structure is profusely decorated and is an original work of Cádiz Baroque.